This is Why We Long for Community đŁ Even When We Donât Realise It

 I sometimes hear people advocating a return to a previous, more communal way of life, but I believe we needâand yearn forâa way of living and working together that we have yet to experience.

-I feel called to build a full-time community that will serve as a training ground and a model for a healthy, connected, and powerful way of living togetherâwith ourselves, each other, and Earth.
+I feel called to found a full-time community that will serve as a training ground and a model for a healthy, connected, and powerful way of living togetherâwith ourselves, each other, and Earth.

-I feel this call in every cell and I know Iâm not alone.
-More and more people are waking up, stepping into a life that feels like life and becoming a building block for a world that thrives instead of survives.
+I feel this call in every cell, and I know Iâm not the only one.
+More and more people are longing and searching for a life that feels like life, desiring to be a building block for a world that thrives rather than survives.

 Cover photo background: Claudel Rheault